saikat-says-cool/sentivibe/docs/TECHNICAL_DOCUMENTATION.md

     *   **`analyzeVideoMutation`:** Uses `useMutation` to call the `youtube-analyzer` Supabase Edge Function.
 The payload now includes the `customQuestions` array and an optional `forceReanalyze` boolean flag. `onSuccess` updates `analysisResult`.
 *   **UI Elements:**
     *   `Input` for video link submission, `Textarea` for custom questions, `Input` for word count.
+    *   **Includes a prominent disclaimer:** "Important: The video must have at least 50 comments for a proper sentiment analysis."
     *   `Button` to trigger analysis, showing a `Loader2` icon (styled with `text-accent`) when pending.
     *   `Card` components to structure the input form and display results.
     *   `Skeleton` components provide a loading state visual for analysis.